 Kicking off our Kiwi Experience North Island trip, we stopped off in the very small town of Thames for some food, and then made our way to our accommodation in Hot Water Beach.
 The hostel was a lot nicer than any other I’d stayed in as it doubled as a camp ground so the dorm rooms felt like little cabins, all very modern and comfortable so a great first place to get to know everyone.
 Being far from any larger town or amenities in Hot Water Beach, I’d absolutely recommend Top 10 Holiday Parks for their family friendly, outdoorsy attitude.

 From there we took a drive down to Cathedral Cove and then made the walk to the beach and cove itself.
-It was such a beautiful place, absolutely postcard perfect and we could have stayed there for hours (despite the chilly sea waters!).
+The beach is such a beautiful place, absolutely postcard perfect and we could have stayed there for hours (despite the chilly sea waters!).
 It was here that I got chatting to a girl also from the UK called Alex, and we discovered we had a surprising amount in common.
-It was so nice to talk to someone new and compare travel plans and ideas, and hear a familiar accent!
+I was so pleased to talk to someone new and compare travel plans and ideas, we quickly became firm friends!

 After we made some planning decisions we went down to Hot Water Beach and attempted to dig a hole in the sand in the hopes of feeling that scalding hot water emerging from under the ground that gives the area its name.
 After a while of